skeet70/nixos-config/README.md

 Use `nmtui` to manager network stuff.
 Use `ncspot` for Spotify.
 If you need full battery charge before taking the laptop to-go, run `sudo tlp fullcharge`.
+For now `systemctl --user start docker` to enable docker on a per-run basis.
+I had it `enable`d in systemctl, but an upgrade broke that when the symlink changed.

 ## TODO